Visit our Campus Closure and Emergency Information page for more information about what's open on campus.

 This is a rapidly evolving situation, the most up to date information will be available at Centers for Disease Control and Prevention (CDC) and Washington State Department of Health.
 This webpage will be updated with new information regarding changes to employee leave rules.

-Washington's "Safe Start - Stay Healthy" order includes some variation by county, with a phased approach to reopening businesses.
+Our "Healthy Washington - Road Map to Recovery" order includes some variation by county, with a phased approach to reopening businesses.
 Washington is still in a state of emergency.
 The Governor continues to require people to engage in personal protective behaviors, including:

 What does this mean for the LCC workforce?
 Not much is changing right now.
 Employees